olivermarkey/fullstack-assessment/README.md

 This repo contains a full-stack web app built with the following technologies:

-## React Router V7 (Framework Mode)

-[React Router V7](https://reactrouter.com/home) uses client side routing and LOADERS and ACTIONS for data fetching and mutations.
-Framework mode comes with vite installed from bundling and transpiling.
+* **React Router V7 (Framework Mode)** - Uses client side routing and LOADERS and ACTIONS for data fetching and mutations.
+Framework mode comes with vite installed for bundling and transpiling.

-## Mantine

-[Mantine](https://mantine.dev/) is a front end component library which uses postcss for styling.
+* **Mantine** - A front end component library which uses postcss for styling.

-## Docker

-[Docker](https://www.docker.com/) is used to containerize both the react application and the postgres database for deployment.
+* **Docker** - Used to containerize both the react application and the postgres database for deployment.

-## PostgreSQL

-A containerized [postgreSQL](https://www.postgresql.org/) database with a schema and seeding.
-NOTE: The current postgres scripts do not save a volume locally.
-This means that if the container is deleted all data is lost.
-This should not be used in production.
+* **PostgreSQL** - A containerized database with schema and seeding.
+Note: The current postgres scripts do not save a volume locally.

-## PostgREST

-## AWS Cognito

-## AG Grid
+* **PostgREST** - API layer for PostgreSQL.
+* **AWS Cognito** - Authentication service.
+* **AG Grid** - Data grid component.

 ## System Architecture